 Corporate Family Culture

 The term corporate family is widely used, but usually, employers want people to keep their professional and personal lives separate.
-According to a study conducted in 2016, millennials reported that they “cared more about perks and benefits” that their workplaces offer.
+According to a study conducted in 2016, millennials reported that they “cared more about perks and benefit plans” that their workplaces offer.

 Now that doesn’t necessarily translate to free lunches or once-a-year interactive trip.
 Instead, individuals want to experience a social and emotional connection to the tasks they are contributing to.